What is guerrilla marketing?

 Commando

-Commandos are highly trained specialists who operate within the framework of a larger military organization, whereas guerrillas are often members of disaffected groups operating independently from any larger political or military entity.
+Commandos are highly trained specialists who operate within the framework of a larger military organization.
+In contrast, guerrillas are often members of disaffected groups operating independently from any larger political or military entity.

 Commandos usually have access to better training, equipment, and resources than their guerrilla counterparts.